AkashSingh062/Rock-PaperScissor/README.md

 - `style.css` - The CSS file that styles the game.
 - `main.js` - The JavaScript file that contains the game logic.

-## Future Improvements
-- Add animations for the game.
-- Improve the UI/UX design.
-- Add sound effects for each round.

 ## Author
 Developed by **Akash**.